sreilly1977/dlh-cyber_security/README.md

 This repository serves as a centralized repo for **Stephen Reilly**, enrolled in the **Luxembourg Academy of Cybersecurity**.
 All content is curated and organized to support preparation for the **CompTIA Security+ (SY0-701)** certification examination.

-Most of the scripts published in this repository are one-liners with little to no commenting or erro handling, written to showcase command and concept understanding.
+Most of the scripts published in this repository are one-liners with little to no commenting or erro handling, due to the automated checking of the VLE, and are written to showcase command and concept understanding.

 ---